 Adapting a process that we use to fit the software tools with which we are lumbered.
 Are we keeping process components that really should be obsolete because the software demands them?
 I believe that if you look at your processes through a set of technology-agnostic glasses, you will find improvements and make changes that will simplify things!

 Collaborating with a client who had used MS Outlook successfully to manage their diary, and who was now finding it did not give them the flexibility they needed to annotate it caused a huge amount of anxiety about appointments.
 The other issue was the client felt they were not in control of their diary.
 In this instance, the client moved back to a paper-based solution.
 Now I realise for many reasons this is suboptimal in lots of organisations but for this client, they were able to increase their effectiveness by not being stressed about their diary.

 Revolutionising your processes

 When evaluating what you are doing or why you are doing it, being technology-agnostic allows you to look beyond the constraints of the platforms and software that you are using.
 It allows you to imagine all the possibilities you might like to carry out, giving you scope to dream big and not have them thwarted by inappropriate tools.

 Creating opportunity by being technology agnostic

-When the shackles of “it’s always been done this way” are broken all sorts of possibilities appear.
+When the shackles of, “it’s always been done this way” are broken all sorts of possibilities appear.
 This is also likely to enable you to move forward and to recognise your potential in terms of what you can achieve and how you are going to achieve it.
-Inappropriate tools that cause us to carry out actions and use time inefficiently reduce our effectiveness at work.
-Re-evaluating the tools, we use creates an incredible opportunity to do things differently and to be more effective in our workplaces.
+Inappropriate tools that cause you to carry out actions and use time inefficiently reduce your effectiveness at work.
+Re-evaluating the tools you use creates an incredible opportunity to do things differently and to be more effective in your workplace.

 If you would like to explore how to be more technology-agnostic in making decisions around assistive technology, then please get in contact.